cmlnodzak/Protarchikos/README.md

 # Protarchikos

-This repo is home to sample code for learning and demonstrating the programming language Python.
+This repo is home to sample code for learning the programming language Python.
-There are several examples that implement classes that can serve as an introduction to OOP and data structures.
+The code here follows the implementations from the text Problem Solving with Algorithms and Data Structues using Python -- Miller & Ranum.